James Kennaway: Biography

-Born to a middle class family in Auchterarder, his father was a lawyer who died when James was 12 years old.
+Born to a middle class family in Auchterarder, his father was a lawyer who died when Kennaway was 12 years old.
 His mother was a doctor.
 He attended Cargilfield Preparatory School in Edinburgh from the age of 8.
 He was later head boy.
 He then attended Glenalmond College.
-At the age of 18, James was called up for two years of National Service, initially serving with his father's World War I regiment, the Black Watch, and then with the Queen's Own Cameron Highlanders.
+At the age of 18, Kennaway was called up for two years of National Service, initially serving with his father's World War I regiment, the Black Watch, and then with the Queen's Own Cameron Highlanders.
 He was commissioned into the 1st Battalion of the Gordon Highlanders.

 After National Service, James attended Trinity College, Oxford to study Politics, Philosophy and Economics (1948).
 There he met his future wife, Susan Edmonds and married her in 1951.
 Their son is the author Guy Kennaway and his daughter was the frontwoman for the pop band Jane Kennaway & Strange Behaviour who had a minor hit with 'IOU' in 1981.